WojtekKamilowski/CI_PP5_HSBS/README.md

 Implemented in the blog application.
 Contains a list of blog posts published by the site admins, where users can add comments & likes.
-Users cannot edit or delete comments, also cannot undo likes without contactig the admins: please see [Further Developments](#further-development)
+Users are informed that cannot edit or delete comments without contactig the admins: please see [Further Developments](#further-development)
 Feature is responsive & displays on dektop, laptop, tablet & mobile screens.
 User stories covered: 20.